masums/tinyrc-node/README.md

 # tinyRC

 tinyRC is a cross-platform screensharing and remote desktop tool, with an emphasis on remotely playing desktop games and emulators on a mobile device.
-This repo hosts the server-side code for the project.
-For the desktop client, see the [https://github.com/iffyloop/tinyrc-electron](tinyrc-electron) repo, and for the mobile client, visit the [https://github.com/iffyloop/tinyrcapp](tinyrcapp) repo.
+This repo hosts the signaling server for the project.
+For the desktop client, see the [tinyrc-electron](https://github.com/iffyloop/tinyrc-electron) repo, and for the mobile client, visit the [tinyrcapp](https://github.com/iffyloop/tinyrcapp) repo.

 ## Getting Started